RatinFX/VPConsole/README.md

 - **Set a key combination** in `Shortcut keys` like **Ctrl + Shift + Space**

 - Finally click **[Add]** then **[OK]**

+## Special thanks

+To **zzzzzz9125** for continuously sharing and updating the Chinese translations on my Discord server.

+To **everyone**, who helped test new features via the open-betas and provided any feedback.